ChrisEngstrom/Reqnroll.Assist.Dynamic/readme.md

     public void c(dynamic instance) { _instance = instance; }

     [Then(@"the Name property should equal '(.*)'")]
-    public void NameShouldBe(string expectedValue) { Assert.AreEqual(expectedValue, _instance.Name);  }
+    public void NameShouldBe(string expectedValue)
+    {
+        Assert.That(_instance.Name, Is.EqualTo(expectedValue));
     }
+}
 ```
-The later version uses SpecFlow.Assist.Dynamic.
-Shorter, sweater and more fun!
+The later version uses Reqnroll.Assist.Dynamic.
+Shorter, sweeter and more fun!

-> well, this is may be one of the best usecase for dynamic i have ever seen
+> well, this is may be one of the best usecases for dynamic i have ever seen
->> A happy SpecFlow.Assists.Dynamic user
+>> A happy Reqnroll.Assists.Dynamic user

 Full [documentation on the wiki](https://github.com/marcusoftnet/SpecFlow.Assist.Dynamic/wiki/Documentation)